How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 Do not merely listen to the word, and so deceive yourselves.
 Do what it says.
 (James 1:22)

-Practical Tip: Ask yourself: Am I struggling to hear from God because I don’t want to obey what He’s already said?
+Practical Tip: Ask yourself: Am I struggling to hear God because I’m resisting what He’s already revealed?

 Final Thoughts: How to Know You’re Hearing God And Not Just Your Own Thoughts